Zomtir/cptclient/README.md

 ## Contributing

-Contributing to the project implies a copyright release as stated in the [Waiver](WAIVER.md) unless stated otherwise.
+Contributing to the project implies a copyright release according to the [Waiver](WAIVER.md) unless stated otherwise.

 You are very welcome to explicitly state your approval with a simple statement such as